Sweet Cheese Pies. Easy Desserts from Mom’s Recipe Book

 Notes

-Make yourself a nice cup of coffee to have with a pie; you deserve it after all this work!
+Make yourself a nice cup of coffee to have with a sweet cheese pie; you deserve it after all the work!

 Enjoy!